Lesson video

 And that can be approximate 'cause it's sometimes quite hard to read that on a histogram.

-And then finally, I want you to tell me what is the significance of the data, between the double-headed arrow.
+And then finally, I want you to tell me what is the significance of the data between the double-headed arrow.

-So where there's two dotted green lines are, what is the significance of that data between there?
-We've just spoken about it, so have a go at that.
+So where those two dotted green lines are, what is the significance of that data between there?

 Okay, so let's have a look at some sample answers that you might have done.